sp00m/bow/README.md

 #### config.outbound.timeout

-**Required**, the timeout for WebSocket connections to authenticate.
+**Required**, the timeout for WebSocket connections to authenticate, in seconds.

 ### bow.middleware(config)